Phyllostegia glabra

 In September 1991, the United States Fish and Wildlife Service (FWS) listed Phyllostegia glabra var. lanaiensis as an endangered species, stating that it had not been seen since a single plant was sighted on Lanai in the 1980s.
 The variety may still exist on the island, perhaps in rugged habitat that has not been surveyed recently.

 In September 2021, FWS stated that the last confirmed sighting of P. g. var. lanaiensis occurred in 1914 and proposed that the variety be declared extinct and stricken off the endangered species list.
+During the public comment period, surveys revealed new habitat that could support the species and the proposal was withdrawn.